Director of EMS

 The next station was located in Eagleville after the Eagleville City Council opted to provide their citizens with an EMS facility and quarters.
 LaVergne City Council later provided a station in their city.
 These stations are provided at no cost to Rutherford County.

 Rutherford County is one of the fastest growing counties in Tennessee.
 Rutherford County Emergency Medical Service continually strives to keep up with the astounding growth by adding stations throughout the county in order to provide quick response to the county residents.
-We now have a total of twelve ambulance stations, one Special Operations Center, and one Communication/Dispatch Center.
+We now have a total of twelve ambulance stations, four 12hour float ambulances, and one Communication/Dispatch Center.

 Rutherford County EMS operates through the jurisdiction of the Rutherford County Board of Commissioners, with guidance from the Public Safety Committee.
 The County Mayor, the fiscal agent that oversees the General Fund, is responsible for the Ambulance Service.
-The Director reports directly to the County Mayor.
+The Director reports directly to the Public Safety Officer.